Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 USE DASH_DB.DASH_SCHEMA;
 ```

-Run the following SQL commands to create table **CAMPAIGN_SPEND** from data hosted on publicly accessible S3 bucket.
+In the same SQL worksheet, run the following SQL commands to create table **CAMPAIGN_SPEND** from data hosted on publicly accessible S3 bucket.

 ```sql
 CREATE or REPLACE file format csvformat